itzrahulyadav/Azure-Notes/README.md

 -  Connects our on-premises networks into Azure over a private-connection without using the internet.
 -  Traffic does not traverse the internet.
+-  more secure

+### Database storage

+Types of storage in azure

+1. Blob storage
+2. Disk storage
+3. File storage
+4. Storage tiers

+#### Blob storage

+- Storage optimised for storing massive amounts of unstructured data.

+#### File storage

+- Fully managed file shares in Azure accessible via SMB or NFS

+#### Disk storage

+- Azure managed disks are block-level storage volumes that are managed by azure and used with azure VMs

+#### Storage tiers

+- Azure storage hot,cool and archieve access tiers to store blob object data in a cost-effective manner.

+- We can use lifecycle management policies to automate tiers

+#### Table storage

+- A service that stores structured NoSql data in azure,including a schemaless key/attribute store

+#### Queue storage

+- A service for storing large numbers of messages,accessible from anywhere via authenticated http or https calls.

+### Databases

+Azure provides with following types of databases:

+1. Cosmos DB
+2. Mysql
+3. PostgreSQL
+4. Ms SQL
+5. Sql managed instance

+#### Cosmos DB

+- fully managed noSql database
+- features ultra-low response latency,and apis for several popular languages and db platforms
+- fast global access and data convergence
+- It can work as sql ,mongodb,gremlin,cassandra and spark as well.

+#### MS sql

+- fully managed paas database engine that handles most management functions such as upgrading,patching,backups and monitoring.

+#### PostgreSQL

+- a relational database service in the microsoft cloud based on the postgreSQL community edition.

+#### MY Sql

+- A paas relational database service in the Microsoft cloud based on the MySQL community edition.

+####